-State (1) Seasonal Industry (2) Seasonal Worker (3) Restriction (4) Industry which customarily operates only during regularly recurring periods of less than: Seasonal wages in operating period of seasonal industry: Seasonal wage credits available for benefits: Colorado Indiana Maine Massachusetts Michigan 26 weeks 26 weeks 26 weeks 16 weeks The employer operates 26 weeks or less within any 52-week period.
+State Table 24 - SEA Seasonal Industry ASONALITY PROVISIONS Seasonal Worker Restriction (1) (2) (3) (4) Industry which customarily oper- ates only during regularly recur- ring periods of less than: Seasonal wages in operating period of seasonal industry: Seasonal wage credits available for benefits: Colorado 26 weeks Some seasonal wages Only during season Indiana 26 weeks Some seasonal wages Only during season Maine 26 weeks Some seasonal wages Only during season Massachusetts 16 weeks Some seasonal wages Only during season Michigan The employer operates 26 weeks or less within any 52-week period.
 Excludes employers in the construction industry.
-Some seasonal wages.
-Only during season.
-Ohio 40 weeks Effective 10/31/11, both "significantly' seasonal wages and 'reasonable assurance' are preconditions for benefit eligibility in the period between two successive seasonal periods.
-'Significantly' is defined as 40% or more of the individual's base period performed in seasonal employment.
-Only during season.
-North Carolina 36 weeks 25% or more of base period wages earned in season with seasonal employer.
-Only during season.
-South Dakota 7 months Other Industry Definitions Some seasonal wages.
-Only during season.
-Arizona Single employer who qualifies for state agency's transient lodging classification; employer's workforce must be reduced by at least 2 / 3 of the average highest 12 wks of employment during one-year period prior to seasonal slowdown.
-Some seasonal wages.
-Only during season.
-Arkansas Industry which custom- arily lays off 40% or Off-season wages less than 30 x WBA if season Only during season.
+Some seasonal wages Only during season Ohio 40 weeks Effective 10/31/2011: both "significantly" seasonal wages and "reasonable assurance" are preconditions for benefit eligibility in the period between two successive seasonal periods.
+"Significantly" is defined as 40% or more of the individual's base period performed in seasonal employment.
+Only during season North Carolina 36 weeks 25% or more of base period wages earned in season with seasonal employer Only during season South Dakota 7 months Some seasonal wages Only during season Other industry definitions Seasonal wages in operating period of seasonal industry: Seasonal wage credits available for benefits: Arizona Single employer who qualifies for state agency's transient lodging classification; employer's workforce must be reduced by at least 2/3 of the average highest 12 wks. of employment during one-year period prior to seasonal slowdown Some seasonal wages Only during season